joacocruz6/tutorials-selfTeaching/Django/Course.md

 class Product(models.Model):
 #...
     def get_absolut_url(self):
-        return reverse("product-detail",kwargs={"id": self.id }) #we pass kwargs by the name of the url on our detail page that need to the dinamic routing,
+        return reverse("product:product-detail",kwargs={"id": self.id }) #we pass kwargs by the name of the url on our detail page that need to the dinamic routing,
-        #reverse(name,kwargs of the dinamic of the link)
+        #reverse(app:name,kwargs of the dinamic of the link)
 ```
 So now this is more dinamic than before, the url is not any hardcoded.